 Eight of our nine current directors, Messrs.
 Dunwoody, Gambill, Goldstein, Lilly, Mulhern, Poole, Rich, and Tucker, have been nominated by our Board of Directors (upon the recommendation by our Nominating and Corporate Governance Committee) for election for a one-year term expiring in 2018.
 One of our current directors, Mr. Smith, was not nominated by our Board of Directors for election at the Annual Meeting.
-With the exception of Mr. Gambill, who was initially appointed by the Board of Directors in August of 2009, Mr. Poole, who was initially appointed by the Board of Directors in July of 2013, and Mr. Mulhern, who was initially appointed by the Board of Directors in October of 2016, each director was initially elected as a director by the sole stockholder of the Company prior to our initial public offering in February 2007.
+With the exception of Mr. Gambill, who was initially appointed by the Board of Directors in August of 2009, Mr. Poole, who was initially appointed by the Board of Director was initially elected as a director by the sole stockholder of the Company prior to our initial public offering in February 2007.
 No person being nominated as a director is being proposed for election pursuant to any agreement or understanding between us and any such person.
 Each director has agreed to serve as a director if elected and has consented to be named as a nominee.